wazuh/wazuh-ansible/docs/ref/introduction/description.md

 - `package-urls`: Configures the URLs for Wazuh packages.
 - `wazuh-indexer`: Installs and configures the Wazuh Indexer component.
-- `wazuh-server`: Installs and configures the Wazuh server.
+- `wazuh-manager`: Installs and configures the Wazuh manager.
 - `wazuh-dashboard`: Installs and configures the Wazuh User Interface (WUI).

 ## Use Cases